daniele-athome/hass-config/README.md

 Some fun with my media players:

 * :cinema: Kodi on a Raspberry PI
-* :tv: Philips TV set
+* :tv: LG TV set
-* :speaker: Google Home (used only for Karen's voice)
+* :speaker: Google Home (used only for Assist voice)
 * :musical_note: House music system powered by Mopidy and Snapcast

 It contains mainly utility scripts for handling those players and a few sensors that